wp-plugins/stock-ticker/readme.txt

 == Upgrade Notice ==

 = 0.1.2 =
 Because we changed default options to single wp_options entry, after upgrade old defaults should be transformed to single entry.
+You can set custom names on settings page.

 = 0.1.1 =
 Fixed error for websites that run on PHP <5.3.0